DiogoF17/LPOO_18-19/docs/README.md

 ### Monsters Causing Damage
 > If a monster touches the player, it will die, but it will inflict damage on the player, lowering his HP.

+### Shooting/Attacking
+> The player will also be able to shoot the monsters from a distance, launching a projectile/bullet in a certain direction.
+If a bullet hits a monster, it will die.
+The player's gun has a refresh rate, so the player can't be shooting at all times.

+### Score
+> The current score is displayed at the top right of the screen.
+It will slowly increment from time to time, if the player manages to keep surviving.
+It will also increase, by a bigger amount, is an enemy is killed.

+### Game Over
+> If the player's health goes down to 0, the game resets (the score is set to 0, all the enemies and bullets disappear, etc) and a new game starts.
+In the console, a message is printed showing the user what was the final score.

 ## Planned Features

-### Shooting/Attacking
-> The player will also be able to shoot the monsters from a distance, launching a projectile/bullet in a certain direction, as well as performing a melee attack (short distance).
-The concept of limited ammo may also be added to the game.
+> Some features in this module may never be added to the game; we're still deciding what we should implement or not.

+### Main Menu and Game Over Screen
+> The game could also have a main menu screen, and a game over screen, for when the player loses.

-### Upgrade Spawning in the Haunted House
+### Upgrade Spawning in the Haunted House (?)
-> From time to time, an upgrade would spawn on a random location of the house; if the player picks it up, it can restore his health, increase his max health, speed or damage, depending on the type of the upgrade.
+> From time to time, an upgrade would spawn on a random location of the house; if the player picks it up, it can restore his health, increase his max health, speed, etc, depending on the type of the upgrade.

 ### Coin Collecting (?)
-> In the future there may be coins scattered arround the house, for the player to collect.
+> In the future there may be coins scattered arround the house, for the player to collect (it could increase the score).

 ### ... and maybe some more.